 By contrast, venture capital investment firms fund and mentor startups.
 These young, often tech-focused companies are growing rapidly and VC firms provide funding in exchange for a minority stake of equity—less than 50% ownership—in those businesses.

 To raise the money needed to invest in companies, VC firms open a fund and ask for commitments from limited partners.
 Using this process, they're able to draw from a pool of money that they invest into promising private companies with high growth potential.
 As companies grow, they go through different stages of the venture capital ecosystem.
 VC firms usually focus on one or two VC funding stages, which impacts how they invest.

-If a company a VC firm has invested in is successfully acquired or goes public, the firm makes a profit and distributes returns to the limited partners that invested in its fund.
-The firm could also make a profit by selling some of its shares to another investor in what’s called the secondary market.
+If a company a VC firm has invested in is successfully acquired or goes public through the IPO process, the firm makes a profit and distributes returns to the limited partners that invested in its fund.
+The firm could also make a profit by selling some of its shares to another investor on what’s called the secondary market.

 Examples of VC-backed companies

 - Juul: The San Francisco-based manufacturer of e-cigarettes and nicotine products

 - Stripe: An online payments processing platform headquartered in San Francisco